 It’s mostly repaired itself now.
 Though if we’ve only met a couple times there’s a good chance I won’t recognize you.
 I’ve gotten really good at faking my way through it.
 In a crowded situation it can get pretty dicey.
 I can tell if we’ve talked before and just hope someone says your name.
 But still there are inevitably moments when someone starts talking to me and I inadvertently diss them because I have no idea we’ve met before.

-The morning I woke up with no facial recognition—it was an epilepsy thing, seizure activity burning its way through my temporal lobe—there was an all hands meeting at work.
+Oh….On the morning that I woke up with no facial recognition—it was an epilepsy thing, seizure activity burning its way through my temporal lobe—there was an all hands meeting at work.
 Hundreds of people milling around and nearly all of them as featureless as mannequins.
 It was pretty damn funny.
 Well, maybe not at the time.

 It’s always interesting, epilepsy.